 - Add your dry ingredients to your wet batch and continue to pour.

 - Take your reduced beer and add vanilla to the batter.

 - Pour into the cupcake pan over the crust filling till about 3/4 full.
 Bake at 300 F for 19–21 minutes.
 Let cool.

 - For icing, combine egg whites, sugar and cream of tartar (if you like, add 2 tablespoons of marshmallow cream for extra marshmallow flavor).

 - Place mix over a sauce pan of simmering water.
 Whisk until sugar is dissolved.
-Egg whites should be warm, but be careful not to cook it!
+Egg whites should be warm, but be carefully not to cook it!
 Use an electric mixer for 5 minutes until you get stiff peaks.
 Stiff peaks looks something like this:

 - After cupcakes cool, Frost cupcakes and add cream cracker crumbs and grate some chocolate over the frosted cupcake.

 I would advise that when creating the graham cracker crust, tread lightly and supervise it at all times.
 This could be my own insecurities I have towards my no-so-trusty oven, but the fats from the butter could fry up and burn quite fast, leaving you with a pasty goop that sticks to the bottom of your cupcake liners.
 But if you hit that sweet spot, you get a tasty foundation to your cupcakes.
 I am very tempted to recreate this recipe using a no bake graham cracker base.